-- To enable us to supply you with requested legal services
+We collect and use your personal information to enable us to supply you with legal services.

 Whether information has to be provided by you, and why

-This personal information outlined above must be provided by you to us, to enable us to carry out your instructions.
+The personal information outlined above must be provided by you to us to enable us to carry out your instructions.
 When we collect information from you, we will inform you whether you are required to provide this information to us.

 Legal reasons we collect and use your personal

 We rely on the following legal bases for processing your information:

 - Necessary for the performance of a contract

 - Necessary for compliance with a legal obligation